Trailgenic/exmxc-hybrid/README.md

 - Strategy and institutional positioning
 - Acquisition logic and integration risk
 - Long-horizon competitive advantage
-- Capital allocation and market architecture
+- Capital allocation and structural market architecture

 This work operates across the Four Forces of AI power: